 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Botswana?
+What Is the Climate Like in Botswana?

-How Safe is Botswana?
+How Safe Is Botswana?

 Botswana is considered one of the safest countries in Africa, but crime still occurs.

 Petty crime is common in Botswana and hotels are not free from physical activity.
-Muggings by knifepoint are reported to the police.
+Muggings by knife-point are reported to the police.
 Crimes are even reported in game park and nature reserves.

 Do not walk alone at night and avoid high-crime areas such as Gaborone Dam and Kgale Hill.